klevultd/frontend-sdk/examples/react/README.md

 />
 ```

-We pass in the an object with the information to log this recommendation click as being associated with similar products.
-Next we pass in the product, and finally we pass in the index of the currrent product.
+We pass in an object with the information to log this recommendation click as being associated with similar products.
+Next, we pass in the product, and finally, we pass in the index of the current product.

-### Also Bought
+### Also Bought KMC recommendation

 Our final recommendations example is found in the [CheckoutPage.tsx view](./src/routes/CheckoutPage.tsx).
 As the name implies it shows the user product recommendations based on the items in the user's cart.